 As I’ve been playing around with raw foods lately, I’ve been having a fantastic time trying to raw-ify my favorite snacks – like kale chips, granola, fruit leather, etc. I don’t have a dehydrator, but I’ve found that my oven works just as well on its lowest temperature.
 Today’s raw granola, or rawnola as I like to call it, was super simple to make, with only six ingredients.
-I taste tested it on my non-vegan boyfriend and friend, and they both loved it, especially with the banana ice cream.
+I taste tested it on my non-vegan friends, and they both loved it, especially with the banana ice cream.
 It’s so cool how bananas take on such a creamy and luscious texture when frozen!
 With the crunchy rawnola, it’s a match made in heaven!

-- 4 Frozen Bananas, sliced
+- 4 Frozen Bananas sliced

-- Drizzle Raw Agave (optional)
+- Drizzle Raw Agave optional

-- To make banana ice cream, add frozen bananas and agave into food processor, and process until a smooth and creamy consistency is reached.
+To make banana ice cream, add frozen bananas and agave into food processor, and process until a smooth and creamy consistency is reached.

-- If desired, put banana ice cream back in the freezer for a few hours for a harder texture is reached.
+If desired, put banana ice cream back in the freezer for a few hours for a harder texture is reached.
 For a soft-serve style ice cream, serve immediately.

-- Add medjool dates and half of the oats into the food processor, and process until oats are finely chopped.
+Add medjool dates and half of the oats into the food processor, and process until oats are finely chopped.

-- Add date and oat mixture to a bowl, and add all other ingredients.
+Add date and oat mixture to a bowl, and add all other ingredients.
 Mix by hands until all ingredients are evenly combined.

-- Either serve granola as is, or dehydrate in the oven at the oven's lowest temperature for one and a half hours.
+Either serve granola as is, or dehydrate in the oven at the oven's lowest temperature for one and a half hours.

 Quote of the Day: